open-learning-exchange/open-learning-exchange.github.io/pages/techgenius.md

 * Use git command line tools to clone the ole--vagrant-community repository to your local machine;
 * Use Vagrant command line tools to start the new virtual machine; and
-* Configure the new Community so that it is attached to the Madagascar Nation.
+* Configure the new local Community so that it is connected with the Madagascar Nation.

 ## Step 3 | Vagrant